FoxyYokai/HeavenClient/README.md

 # HeavenClient
 HeavenClient is a custom, made-from-scratch game client.

+--THIS IS A PUBLIC COPY OF THE HEAVENCLIENT PROJECT, SINCE THE ORIGINAL WAS DELETED.
+I AM IN NO WAY AFFILIATED WITH THE ORIGINAL AUTHORS--

 # Supported versions
 - The client is currently compatible with version 83 servers.
 - The client has only been tested with [HeavenMS].